 Evenness of drying

-We study shirts after the iron-dry program, grading the creases on the back of the shirt and the button line.
-All the dryers we've tested leave shirts still needing to be ironed before you can wear them.
+We study shirts after the synthetic program, grading the creases on the back of the shirt and the button line.

 Tumble dryer noise